Quantization-scheme-Independent Energy and Its Implications for Holographic Bounds: Conclusion

 However, when the scalar field mass $m$ lies within the range $m^2_{\text{BF}} \leq m^2 < m^2_{\text{BF}} + 1/\ell_{\text{AdS}}^2$, holographic renormalization allows two distinct quantization schemes, which in turn yield different values for the total energy.
 Though it is not surprising that same bulk geometry can correspond to two different energies in the viewpoint of holographic renormalization, this situation still presents significant challenges in several contexts, including the study of the Penrose inequality, the upper bound on the growth rate of holographic entanglement entropy, and the upper bounds on the growth rate of holographic complexity (both CV and CA conjectures).
 Depending on the chosen quantization scheme, one may reach opposite conclusions regarding these bounds.

 To resolve this ambiguity, we introduce in this work a new definition of total energy, denoted by $\mathcal{H}$, which is independent of the choice of quantization scheme.
 By construction, $\mathcal{H}$ assumes the same value under both standard and alternative quantization.
 Using this modified energy, we re-examine the Penrose inequality, the upper bounds on the growth rate of holographic entanglement entropy, and the upper bounds on holographic complexity growth (for both the CV and CA conjectures).
 We find that, in all these cases, the corresponding inequalities and bounds are consistently satisfied regardless of the quantization scheme.
 These results demonstrate both the reasonableness and the universality of our definition of $\mathcal{H}$, and indicate that it provides a more robust, scheme-independent measure for addressing energy-related questions in holographic setups with scalar fields.
 The results in this paper imply that our modified definition of energy could be regarded as the intrinsic energy of bulk spacetime and may be favored in the studies of various holographic bounds involving the total energy/mass.
+We emphasize that our result should not be interpreted as establishing the universal validity of bound in arbitrary holographic systems.
+The status of complexity bounds is known to be subtle in charged, rotating, and higher-derivative gravitational theories, where the relevant thermodynamic quantity may differ from the total energy.
+Our result only shows that quantization-scheme dependence introduces an additional ambiguity that should be removed before discussing such bounds.

 Looking ahead, we plan to further test the applicability of $\mathcal{H}$ in other contexts where the definition of total energy is crucial, such as in dynamical spacetimes or in the presence of more complex matter fields.
 We anticipate that this approach will contribute to a deeper understanding of energy definitions in AdS/CFT, and help clarify the significance of quantization-scheme independence in holographic physical bounds.